 Majella has in-depth experience with private music exam systems operating within Ireland; she has taught both the ABRSM and RIAM theory and piano syllabuses.
 In 2013, she became a marker for the RIAM theory & harmony exams, joining the RIAM instrumental examining panel in 2014.
 In conjunction with these roles, she recently held the position of Senior Examiner (2015–19) which included project managing RIAM exam publications, as well as training and working with examiners.
-During her time as Senior Examiner, Majella compiled and analysed exam statistics, which facilitated her in making significant contributions in support of music educators: in 2016 she introduced editing the junior piano albums with performance directions; in 2017 she introduced the grace period for RIAM exams; in 2018 she founded ‘The Musicianship Clinic’; in 2019 she added and compiled the section ‘General Theory’ to syllabuses to address common theory pitfalls in exams; and having worked with RIAM instrumental staff, RIAM Local Centre examiners and teachers, she restructured and reformatted the syllabus to enhance its usability as well as the exam experience.
+During her time as Senior Examiner, Majella compiled and analysed exam statistics, which facilitated her making significant contributions in support of music educators: she introduced editing the junior piano albums with performance directions (2016); she introduced the grace period for RIAM exams (2017); she founded ‘The Musicianship Clinic’ (2018); she added and compiled the section ‘General Theory’ to syllabuses to address common theory pitfalls in exams (2019); and having worked with RIAM instrumental staff, RIAM Local Centre examiners and teachers, she restructured and reformatted the syllabus to enhance its usability as well as the exam experience.